 Hanging Toiletry Bag

 Keep all of your toiletries organized and easy to access in a bag that can either hang from a hook or sit on the counter.
-This one by Tolietree has plenty of leak proof, water resistant compartments for all of your important beauty products.
+This one by Hikenture is waterproof and has plenty of deep, easily accessible compartments for all of your important beauty products.

 There are plenty of pharmacies in Morocco so if you’d rather wait until you land to stock up on toiletries and cosmetics, you should be able to find what you need.
 However, keep in mind that if you have a favorite brand it may be difficult to find and/or more expensive than what you normally pay in the US.
 Here are the toiletries that you’ll likely need during your Moroccan vacation:

 - Sunscreen and after-sun lotion in case you get sunburned

 - Face and body lotion

 - Shampoo and conditioner